rust-lang/book/second-edition/nostarch/chapter15.md

 Let’s return to our cons list example in Listing 15-5.
 Recall that we defined it using `Box<T>`.
-This time, we’ll create two lists that both share ownership of a third list, which conceptually will look similar to Figure 15-3:
+This time, we’ll create two lists that both share ownership of a third list.
+Conceptually, this looks similar to Figure 15-3:

 <img alt="Two lists that share ownership of a third list" src="img/trpl15-03.svg" class="center" />